soulfeelings/ui_for_jira_plugin/README.md

 ~~4.
 Fix xp progress bar changes~~

-5. Make as in design
-    - i need to make responsive design
+~~5.
+Make as in design~~ - i need to make responsive design

 6. Make change camera view when change category

+7. Integrate with jira in dev mode

+8. add all photos for categories

+9. Make to see all characters from your project

+9.1 Make to see concrete user character

+10. Make registration for all team members in jira when plugin is installed